-We are holding a free seminar to develop an awareness of the requirements upon public bodies to enable people who don’t speak English or Welsh to access public services on an equal basis, and to understand the policies and practice that need to be in place.
+We held a free seminar to develop an awareness of the requirements upon public bodies to enable people who don’t speak English or Welsh to access public services on an equal basis, and to understand the policies and practice that need to be in place.

 People who don’t speak English or Welsh well will struggle to be able to use the public services they need.
 This may be because they are recent arrivals in the UK or because of sensory loss.
 However, ensuring that everyone living in Wales has equal access to public services is one of the 7 goals of the Well-being of the Future Generations Act.

-Walking away from this seminar, delegates will have shared and learnt different approaches to accessing services and information, and why this requirement is so important.
-This seminar will bring together the most up-to-date practices from across Wales and beyond.
+Walking away from this seminar, delegates shared and learnt different approaches to accessing services and information, and why this requirement is so important.
+This seminar brought together the most up-to-date practices from across Wales and beyond.

-This seminar is aimed at the following public sector and third sector staff:
+This seminar was aimed at the following public sector and third sector staff: